Polymer/old-docs-site/app/1.0/docs/devguide/events.md

 ## Property change events {#property-changes}

 You can configure an element to fire a non-bubbling DOM event when a specified property changes.
-See [Change notification protocol](data-binding#change-notification-protocol) for more information.
+For more information, see [Change notification events](#change-events).

 ## Event retargeting {#retargeting}